 Sea lions are gregarious on land and can often been seen and heard vocalizing (barking) all along the central and northern California coast.
 Male and juvenile California sea lions can been seen swimming in the waters of the Russian River estuary or occasionally resting on shore at Goat Rock State Beach or nearby rocks.
 Female sea lions and their young remain near their rookery beaches located on the Channel Islands in southern California year round.
 Outside of the breeding season, in autumn and winter, adult and sub-adult males can travel as far north as the coast of British Columbia, Canada.

 Impressive animals both for their size and life history, northern elephant seals may occasionally be observed resting on the sandy beaches of the Russian River estuary.
 Both male and female elephant seals undergo a long distance semi-annual foraging migration (roughly a distance of 13,000 and 11,000 miles round trip, respectively) returning to shore in the winter for pupping and breeding and in the spring to undergo their annual molt.
 The nearest rookery beaches are located at Point Reyes headlands to the south with an approximate population size of 1,500 – 2,000 animals, while the overall population size for the species is around 150,000.
 From 2001 to 2007 a single sub-adult male elephant seal was observed harassing harbor seals at their Goat Rock State Beach haul out, but this individual has not been observed since.
-The last know observation of an elephant seal at Goat Rock State beach was in June 2009.
+Juvenile elephant seals are occasionally observed on Goat Roack State Beach.

 Monitoring of the harbor seals and other pinnipeds located in the Russian River estuary began decades ago in 1982 with the California Department of Fish and Game’s annual statewide census.
 In 1997 SEALS (Sanctuary Education Awareness and Long-Term Stewardship), a volunteer monitoring and stewardship program developed by the Farallones Marine Sanctuary Association and the Gulf of the Farallones National Marine Sanctuary, began conducting population surveys in Tomales Bay and Bolinas Lagoon, steadily expanding their efforts to the surrounding areas.
 Beginning in 2000 these surveys included the beaches at GRSB with the help of the local Seal Watch volunteers.
 Seal Watch of Jenner is coordinated by the Stewards of the Coast and Redwoods (formerly Stewards of Slavianka).

-As part of the Russian River Estuary Management Project the Water Agency in partnership with the Stewards of the Coast and Redwoods (Stewards) developed the Russian River Estuary Management Activities Pinniped Monitoring Plan.
-This monitoring plan outlines the Water Agency’s goals for the year-round monitoring of seals located at the Russian River estuary.
-All management activities and associated biological and physical monitoring in the Estuary are covered by a federal Marine Mammal Protection Act Incidental Harassment Authorization, requested annually.
+As part of the Russian River Estuary Management Project, Sonoma Water in partnership with the Stewards of the Coast and Redwoods (Stewards) developed the Russian River Estuary Management Activities Pinniped Monitoring Plan.
+This monitoring plan outlines goals for the year-round monitoring of seals located at the Russian River estuary.
+All management activities and associated biological and physical monitoring in the Estuary are covered by a federal Marine Mammal Protection Act Incidental Harassment Authorization.
 Annual reports are provided to the National Marine Fisheries Service (NMFS) and the Stewards summarizing the results of population monitoring, biological and physical monitoring of the Estuary, and Russian River Estuary Management Project activities.

 Annual reports of pinniped monitoring can be found below: